 For introducing the study programme accreditation, it is necessary to develop appropriate legislative acts, methodology and other relevant documents, as well to revise current legislative acts related to the institutional accreditation.
 The legal framework has clear impact on the operation of quality assurance in general.
 It is important that all documents, which are regulating external quality assurance, are publicly available and stakeholders shall be involved in the development and continuous updating of them.
 When designing the methodology, it is necessary to keep in mind that the ESG 2015 Standard 2.2.
 Designing methodologies fit for purpose indicates that external quality assurance should be defined and designed specifically to ensure its fitness to achieve the aims and objectives set for it and stakeholders should be involved in its design and continuous improvement.
 (Activity 4.1.1)

-On the 1st level of classification there was a perfect match between MA and BA classifications (2011), slight differences on the 2nd level and the 3rd level appears only in MA classification.
-However, despite these differences the recommendation is to have one classification for both BA and MA specialities.
-2019 BA classification could be foundation of this classification (Activity 1.6)

 Roles of stakeholders

-Ministries that are responsible for certain areas should be involved in designing the qualifications and the professional standards in those areas, for example, Ministry of Transport, Communication and High Technologies should be involved in designing the qualifications related to Information Technologies; (Activity 1.1.2)
+Ministries that are responsible for certain areas should be involved in designing the qualifications and the professional standards in those areas.
+For example, Ministry of Transport, Communication and High Technologies should be involved in designing the qualifications related to Information Technologies; (Activity 1.1.2)

 The writing of the learning outcomes, the description of the study programmes, the choice of the subjects, and the description of the course contents, should be made only by the academic staff of higher education institutions.
 The Ministry, at the level of the state standards, has the opportunity to give the generic (or transversal) and subject specific (= professional) competences for each study programme; obviously the learning outcomes of these programmes have to meet with, but for the definition of the leaning outcomes, only teachers can be competent.
 It may be the responsibility of the National agency of Accreditation to check if the course contents and related learning outcomes of the programmes fit with what is expected by the state standards.
 (Activity 4.3.1)